zebrunner/carina/docs/advanced/driver.md

 * **getDriver()**

 In this case we need to specify -Dwebdriver when launching selenium server.
-The driver's name will be setted as "default".
+The driver's name will be setted as _"default"_.
 So it means that we can access this driver by calling method getDriver() or getDriver("default").
 If default driver is null Carina will initialize new driver with capabilities from _config.properties file.

 * **getDriver(String name, DesiredCapabilities capabilities).**

 In this case we will use our custom capabilities.
 There are two ways:

 1) Use Carina's capabilities templates for different browsers.
 2) Describe DesiredCapabilities inside your program javaTest.class.